Definition of Revenues

 A company's revenues are amounts it has earned as the result of business activities such as selling merchandise or performing services.
 Under the accrual method of accounting, revenues are reported on the income statement in the period in which they are earned even though the dependable customers will pay the company 30 days later.

 Example of Revenues

 On June 10, a company sells $4,000 of goods to one of its best customers with credit terms of net 30 days.
 On June 10, the company has revenues of $4,000 which will be recorded with a debit of $4,000 to Accounts Receivable and a credit of $4,000 to Sales Revenues.

 A company's receipts refers to the cash that the company received.

-A company's receipts usually refers to the cash that it receives.
-The following are examples of receipts which are not revenues:
+The following are some examples of receipts which are not revenues:

-When a company makes a $200 cash sale (or performs services for $200 of cash) the company will have both $200 of revenues and $200 of cash receipts.
+When a company makes a $200 cash sale (or performs services for $200 of cash) the company has earned revenue of $200 and has a receipt of $200.